Adhil-Bin-Nadeer/Data-Structure-Using-C/README.md

 # Data-Structure-Using-C

-The source code for various data structure program using  will be upload here
+The source code for various data structure program using C will be upload here..

 <html>
 <body>